How do I clean the oven naturally? Find 4 ways to clean an oven without baking soda.

 Cleaning the Oven Grates

-First, you must remove the grates from the oven.
+First, you must remove the grates or racks from the oven.

 - Add in the oven grates and let them soak overnight for the best results.

-- Remove the oven grates from the plastic bin and scrub them with scouring pads or steel wool to get rid of heavy duty grime on the grates.
+- Remove the oven racks from the plastic bin and scrub them with scouring pads or steel wool to get rid of heavy-duty grime on the grates.
 The oven grates usually have the most grime on them, especially if you do not use baking sheets when cooking or baking in your oven.

 5 Tips to Keep The Oven Clean